kayomarz/ml-select/README.md

 `encoding` argument which can either be `ascii` or `utf8`.
 Any other string will cause the JavaScript function to throw an exception.
-To correctly write a binding for such a function, we need to write a binding such that the Reason compiler itself allows only the above two strings.
-If we allow ReasonML code to accept any value, our ReasonML code will still work but then we need to write code to check for valid values which means writing more code and we missing out on this feature provided by ReasonML.

-Writing un-necessary lines of code results needs a greater effort to maintain it.
-Of course if the arguments being passed to the above function were coming from user input, we would still need to write validations.
+To correctly write a binding for such a function, we need to write a binding such that the Reason compiler itself permits only the above two strings.
+If we allow ReasonML code to accept any value, our ReasonML code will still work but then we need to write code to check for valid values which results in writing more code and our missing out on the feature provided by ReasonML.
+Writing un-necessary lines of code results needs a greater maintenance effort.
+Of course if there's user input, we will need extra code to give user feedback.

 + [@bs.scope]
 + [@bs.val]